 In cases where unusual circumstances cause a student to miss a significant amount of class time for reasons beyond the student’s control, the student should confer with the appropriate individuals (for classes of 2023, 2024, and 2025, the respective faculty member and their class dean; for the Class of 2026, their academic advisor) to ascertain if it is feasible to complete the work of the course.

 For all students, the following guidelines apply.

 Religious Holidays: A number of religious faiths are represented in the Fordham student body.
 Students who will be absent due to a religious holiday should notify their instructor at the beginning of the semester.

 Participation in University-Sanctioned Activities: Students serve as representatives for the Fordham community in a variety of activities.
 The authorized administrator/director of the activity will provide a written list of the dates of the activities, including travel time, to each participating student at the beginning of the semester.
 Students will provide each of their professors with the scheduled list of excused absences at the beginning of each semester.
 The faculty will acknowledge the scheduled absence(s) by signing an accompanying letter.
-In some cases—e.g., the scheduling of a championship tournament or a rescheduled competition—the actual timing of the event may not be known at the beginning of the semester.
+In some cases—such as the scheduling of a championship tournament or a rescheduled competition—the actual timing of the event may not be known at the beginning of the semester.
 In such cases, the authorized administrator will make every effort to notify instructors as soon as possible.